PawWitGit/PawWitGit/README.md

 ### Hi there 👋
 -----
 - 🔭 I’m currently working on my Masters'project (Python/Embedded/Data Science)
-- 🌱 I’m currently learning Python and Linux
+- 🌱 I’m currently learning Python, Linux and develop my knowledge about tests
 - 👯 I’m looking to collaborate on open source python project (embedded/data science)
 - 📫 How to reach me: